Timeline of the Yemeni revolution (January – 27 February 2012): 14 February

 A bomb went off at a polling site being set up in Aden, killing the apparent separatist purportedly trying to plant it inside a voting booth, according to a government official.
 The official said the Southern Movement was trying to disrupt the election.

 16 February

 A labor strike crippled Yemen's petroleum output as workers and staff at the state oil company Petromasila shut down production at the Masila oilfield, the country's largest.
 Strikers complained of "corruption" at the Oil Ministry and voiced anger over the departure of the multinational corporation Canadian Nexen, which it said owed them money from its tenure as Petromasila's operator.

 17 February

 Striking Petromasila workers agreed to return to work, according to a Dow Jones source.

 18 February

 McClatchy Newspapers reported that many residents of Aden intended to heed the Southern Movement's call for an election boycott.
-At least one party leader decried the "occupation" of former South Yemen by troops loyal to Sana'a, despite Hadi being a southerner himself.
+At least one party leader decried the "occupation" of former South Yemen by troops loyal to Sanaa, despite Hadi being a southerner himself.